jakedjohnson/import_element/README.md

 1. A remote and local copy of the file are stored
 2. An `import_request` gets created.
 This is the main object of the Import Element - each file uploaded equals a new `import_request`.

-- `import_request.api_user_id` is the Method API user performing the spreadsheet upload (in this case, Dunkies).
-It should be associated to the API key used and/or `element_token` provided
 - `import_request.status` - progress tracking
-- `import_request.remote_store` - the storage location of the uploaded spreadsheet
+- `import_request.filepath` - the storage location of the spreadsheet
-- `import_request.local_store` - the locally stored spreadsheet for parsing

 3. parses the XML data using the SweetXML Elixir Dependency
 4. temporarily persists all entities, accounts, and payments in local application database